Combined Biking & Hiking Coastal Camino

 OUR BIKES

-MTB: Trek Marlin 6
+Standard Mountain Bike: Trek Marlin 6

-Electric MTB: Trek PowerFly 4 – 625
+Electric Mountain Bike: Trek PowerFly 4 – 625

-Electric hybrid bike: Trek Allant+ 7
+Electric Hybrid Bike: Trek Allant+ 7

 • Rear pannier rack and bag